Open Enrollment Notice!

-Due to the COVID-19 pandemic and the temporary stoppage of in-person retiree sessions, please find information and various links to assist you if you are planning on retiring from the University at this time.
+Please review the information and various links we've provided to assist you if you are planning on retiring from the University at this time:

 - Steps Toward Retirement Checklist: It is recommended that you begin the retirement process at a minimum of three (3) months prior to your retirement date.
 The Steps Toward Retirement Checklist will assist you in your planning.

 If you have additional questions on retirement or eligibility, please contact the Benefits Department by calling 833-852-2210 or by submitting an inquiry online.